-Fabric upholstery

-Fabric should be professionally cleaned if it becomes stained or soiled.
-For more information, refer to the specific furniture manufacturer's care instructions.

-Suede

-Suede should be professionally cleaned if it becomes stained or soiled.

-Vinyl upholstery

-Vinyl should be professionally cleaned if it becomes stained or soiled.
-If a spill does occur, use water based cleaners ONLY.
-Blot up the spot, but DO NOT rub it in or saturate the area.
+- Fabric should be professionally cleaned if it becomes stained or more information, refer to the specific furniture manufacturer's care instructions. - Richloom Tough Proper Care/Cleaning Guidelines - Both PVC and Polyurethanes should be cleaned with a mild, water-based shampoo or soap. - More stubborn stains can be cleaned with a mild, non-alcohol-based, cleaning fluid. - Rinse with clean water afterwards. - Suede should be professionally cleaned if it becomes stained or soiled. - Vinyl should be professionally cleaned if it becomes stained or soiled.
+If a spill does occur: - Use water-based cleaners ONLY. - BLOT up the spot.
+DO NOT rub it in, or saturate the area. - DO NOT use solvents.

+Solvents may have an adverse.

-DO NOT use solvents.
-They may have an adverse reaction to the specific backing of your upholstery fabric.
-DO NOT dry clean vinyl components.
-If they are dry cleaned, the vinyl on the reverse side will shrink, become hard and crack.
+Solvents may have an adverse reaction to the specific backing of your upholstery fabric.

+• DO NOT dry clean any vinyl components.If they are dry cleaned, the vinyl on the reverse side will shrink, become hard and crack.

 Clean the suede or vinyl upholstery ONLY as recommended.

-Using other processes than those listed may produce undesired results and possibly damage the upholstery.
+Cleaning methods other than those listed, may produce undesired results and even damage the upholstery.
 This type of damage is not warrantable.